7: Chi Square Analysis

 Drag one of the choices below:

-- C. this hypothesis makes it easier to calculate the expected values
+- B. this hypothesis makes it easier to calculate the expected values

-Which one of the following chi-square (χ²) terms correspond to the defintion 'the smaller this number, the bigger the chi-square (χ²) test statistic'.
+Which one of the following chi-square (χ²) terms correspond to the defintion 'the cutoff used to compare against the observed chi-square (χ²) test statistic'.

-Click to show Determining True/False Statements About Chi-Square Tests example problem
+Click to show True/False Statements About Chi-Square Tests example problem

-Click to show Identifying Chi-Square Tests for Phenotypic Ratios example problem
+Click to show Chi-Square Tests for Phenotypic Ratios example problem

 | Table of Chi-Squared (χ²) Critical Values | ||||||||